 5.2.
 Age of Children Applying for Admission

 5.2.1.
-Parents of Year 10 children who have reached the age when they are due to transfer to KS4 at secondary school in September are entitled to apply for a place at the Isle of Wight Studio School.
+Parents of Year 9 children who will have reached the age when they are due to transfer to KS4 at secondary school in September are entitled to apply for a place at the Isle of Wight Studio School.

 5.3.
 Sibling Criterion 4.5.ii above

 5.3.1.
 If parents are applying for a place for their child because they have a brother or sister at the Isle of Wight Studio School priority must be claimed by the time of the published closing date for applications, by giving the details required on the application form.
 If the existence of such a relationship is not brought to the attention of the Governors at that time the child will not be given priority in the allocation of places.

 5.3.2.
 For the purpose of admissions we define a sibling as:

 – a brother or sister sharing the same parents